 Safe Harbor Cohasset Coalition is a grant funded program of Safe Harbor Cohasset a registered 501(c)(3) nonprofit organization, and is strategically guided by a steering committee.
 Our comprehensive coalition includes school department senior leadership, representatives and members from local law enforcement, fire department, town government, faith communities, medical community, recovery community, mental health professionals and parents.

 Safe Harbor’s Steering Committee

 Annemarie Whilton, Co-Chair

-Annemarie Whilton is a Cohasset resident, mother of three, artist, teacher and currently the Chair of Safe Harbor.
+Annemarie Whilton is a Cohasset resident, mother of three, artist and teacher.
 In her spare time she battles with the disease of addiction and all the institutions that ignore it, allow it to flourish, or profit from it.
 Actually, this is not what she does in her spare time…it is what she does that makes her time worth meaning.
 Because the life of her daughter, and all others who struggle, has meaning.
 Annemarie has shared her families story on WGBH’s Stories from the Stage and in her blog: www.heroinheroineblog.com.
-She also serves as a parent advocate and can be reached at firstname.lastname@example.org
+She also serves as a parent advocate and can be reached at email@example.com

 Karen Bailey-Francois, Treasurer